nalietha/Family-Kiosk-book/README.md

 ## ✅ Summary

-This version builds a robust, interactive, memory-rich family tree experience—blending relationships, photos, stor
+This version builds a robust, interactive, memory-rich family tree experience—blending relationships, photos, stories, and fun into a touchscreen-friendly kiosk app.